Code-Lab-1/programming-skills-portfolio-Hannahthegreat/Chapter 6- Loops/Exercises/README.md

 move it to the list of finished sandwiches.
 After all the sandwiches have been made, print a message listing each sandwich that was made.

+# This is the solution to Excercise 4

+sandwhich_orders = ["egg sandwhich","hotdog sandwhich","steak sandwhich"] #sandwhich orders list
+finished_sandwhiches = [] # empty finished sandwhiches list

+for x in sandwhich_orders : #for loop: print sandwhiches and append each variable x in finished sandwhiches
+    finished_sandwhiches.append(x)
+    print("I have made your", x)

+print("Finished Sandwhiches:",finished_sandwhiches)

 &nbsp;
 &nbsp;